tsmx/secure-config/README.md

       //...
     }
     ```
-3. Run your app using the secured configuration.
+3. Run your app.
+See below for different [options on how to pass the key](#injecting-the-decryption-key).
    ```bash
    $ export CONFIG_ENCRYPTION_KEY=...
    $ node app.js
    ```
-   See below for different [options on how to pass the key](#injecting-the-decryption-key).

 A fully working [example project](https://github.com/tsmx/secure-config-test) is also available on GitHub.